syncfusion-content/flutter-docs/Flutter/range-selector/enabled-and-disabled-state.md

 # Disabled state in range selector

-This section helps to learn about how to change disabled state in the range selector.
+This section helps to learn about the disabled state in the Flutter range selector.

 ## Disabled state